roles and responsibilities

-The parent is responsible for curricular choices while ensuring that the program is consistent with the student learning outcomes listed in the Alberta Regulation 145/2006 Home Education Regulation.
+The parent is responsible for curricular choices while ensuring that the program is consistent with the student learning outcomes listed in the Alberta Regulation 145/2006 Home Education Regulation or the Alberta Program of Studies.
 Assessment is parent-directed according to the child’s needs.

 Evaluation of the child’s progress is done a minimum of twice a year where a certificated teacher(facilitator) evaluates the student and reviews the student portfolio.
 Please see Learning Plan (page 5).

 Facilitators are certified Alberta teachers employed by the Calgary Board of Education.
 Their responsibilities are:

 - to facilitate student learning by providing assistance and advice to the parent

 - to make recommendations to the parents on matters that will assist the student in attaining a higher level of achievement

 - to advise the parents on the progress of the student, based on evaluations of the progress of the student and a review of the portfolio at the end of each school term

 - To collaborate with parents on maintaining records of student progress for future reference